Team

 jjones@us.edu

-Jessica Dragar, Outreach and Engagement Manager
+Jessica Dragar, Senior Outreach and Engagement Manager

 Jessica’s passion for engaging the community and supporting youth programming, is her driving force to connect students and educators to entrepreneurial resources.
 The Young Entrepreneur Market provides K-12 students with real-world selling opportunities at community events and area farmers markets.
 This unique program, with hands-on experience, helps to develop critical hard and soft skills that are needed for future success.